Janeil Engelstad: Art and the environment in Eastern and Central Europe

-Voices From the Center was an oral history project on changes in Poland, Czech Republic, Slovakia and Hungary since the demolition of the Berlin Wall.
-The project stemmed from Engelstad’s experience as a Fulbright Scholar teaching at the Academy of Fine Arts and Design, Bratislava, Slovak Republic.
-Wanting to understand the impact of socialism on individuals and their outlook towards the USA, in relationship to her own experience growing up in the Western side of The Cold War, Engelstad had conversations with people about their lives before and after the fall of the Berlin Wall.
-Many of the participants, who ranged in age from 45–85, felt that despite the historical attention paid to life during Eastern bloc communism, the profundity of their experiences was being lost to history.
-Engelstad created Voices From the Center with the intention of including views on socialism in Central Europe from all of the Visegrád Group countries.
-The project also included contributions from young adults, who had been children when the wall came down, about their views of life in the post-communist era.
-People from both groups talked about what freedom meant to them and had the opportunity to express their dreams, fears and hopes for themselves, their country and the world.
-Material from Voices From the Center was exhibited in museums and galleries, public art, libraries, and public talks in Central Europe and the United States and on the project's website.

 Peace Room / Make Room for Peace

 Engelstad sent questionnaires to people in living in North America, Europe and the Middle East on their ideas about peace following the September 11 attacks.
 The material that was sent to Engelstad by the survey participants, including poetry, prose, images and music was collected into a book and was followed by design of a public space with furniture and tableware within the gallery.
 The exhibition space was used to discuss the many different definitions of peace and the tangibility of peace within individuals and groups.
 Peace Room / Make Room for Peace was published in the Chicago Tribune newspaper, where readers were asked to contribute their own vision of peace to be designed on their own peace plate.
 Families, school and church groups, individuals and pairs from the U.S. states of Wisconsin, Illinois and Indiana sent in designs.
 A panel, consisting of Engelstad, a peace policy professional and editors from the Tribune selected the winning designs.